 As I have already observed, the Church, having received this preaching and this faith, although scattered throughout the whole world, yet, as if occupying but one house, carefully preserves it.
 She also believes these points [of doctrine] just as if she had but one soul, and one and the same heart, and she proclaims them, and teaches them, and hands them down, with perfect harmony, as if she possessed only one mouth.
 For, although the languages of the world are dissimilar, yet the import of the tradition is one and the same.
 For the Churches which have been planted in Germany do not believe or hand down anything different, nor do those in Spain, nor those in Gaul, nor those in the East, nor those in Egypt, nor those in Libya, nor those which have been established in the central regions of the world. . . .
 Nor will any one of the rulers in the Churches, however highly gifted he may be in point of eloquence, teach doctrines different from these (for no one is greater than the Master); nor, on the other hand, will he who is deficient in power of expression inflict injury on the tradition.
 For the faith being ever one and the same, neither does one who is able at great length to discourse regarding it, make any addition to it, nor does one, who can say but little diminish it.
 (Against Heresies 1.10.2 ANF)

 This wasn’t just Irenaeus’s optimistic opinion, as you can tell by reading the writings of the Christians in his era.
-The church at that time was undivided on doctrine and in complete agreement on what was essential to Christianity.
-There was disagreement on minor issues, but no disagreement on major issues.
+The church at that time was able to maintain a consensus on what was essential to Christianity.
+There was disagreement on minor issues, but little significant disagreement on major issues.
 Heresies were able to be chased out of the church as they arose.
 Of course, this is no longer true today, because not all Christians believe the same doctrines that the early church taught.

 There are quite a few writers from this era, including Clement of Alexandria, Origen, Hippolytus, Cyprian, and others.
 Several of these writers probably even knew the apostles themselves, such as Clement of Rome, Ignatius, Papias, and Polycarp.
 Many writings have been lost, but a considerable amount has been preserved for us.